What is Creative Non-Fiction?

-At the same time, we’re aware some people are writing about difficult subjects and experiences, so we accept you may want to change names as well as use a pen name of your own.
-(You don’t need to tell us these alterations upon submission.)
-If you have concerns or want to alter facts significantly, it’s best if you submit your piece as fiction even if it contains strong autobiographical elements.
+If you are writing about difficult subjects and experiences, you may want to change names as well as use a pen name of your own.
+If you have concerns or want to alter facts significantly, it’s best if you define your work as fiction even if it contains strong autobiographical elements.

 What’s key in all successful creative non-fiction is emotion and reflection—how the writer was affected by the subject or event being written about, or otherwise something larger than the topic directly: themes, ideas, insights, connections.

-Show us places and faces; tell us what they said.
-We’re open to anything that’s true, moves the reader, and opens our eyes to something we’ve never seen before or new ways to look at it.
+Show the reader places and faces; tell them what they said.
+Write things that are true, move the reader, and open their eyes to something they’ve never seen before or new ways to look at it.